Do the Digit Insurance

 • Insurers with effective subrogation acts may offer lower premiums to their policyholders

-Maximum policyholders are unaware of this very important clause while buying an insurance policy, this later results in conflicts.
-It is important to be acquainted with all the clauses/terms used in insurance before settling down for any one of them.
+Most policyholders are unaware of this very important clause when buying an insurance policy, which later results in conflicts.
+It is important to be acquainted with all the clauses/terms used in insurance before settling down for any of them.
 You can always reach out to us for an expert opinion.

 Explain it like I'm five